usainzhou0301/GNNFD-PCNFD-MARL/README.md

 # Simulation Results
 PMP traces figures are put in /Visualization Results/PMP_trace.
 This means the PMP traces were generated from SUMOTRACE.
-We processed this data, and as convenience to know the details, we transformed the SUMO XML table into figures.
+We processed this data, and for your convenience, we transformed the SUMO XML table into figures.
 For different city area location scenarios, we set some different PMP traces.
 The name x_y.png represents the visualization of scenario x and PMP trace y.
 As detailed, we chose 3 areas and 30 traces.